JustSteveKing/juststeveking.uk/content/posts/working-with-third-party-services-in-laravel.md

   ```

   Pretty simple right?
-All we want to do really is extend the Illuminate stand Collection so it can be extended at a later date.
+All we want to do really is extend the Illuminate standard Collection so it can be extended at a later date.

   So we have created all of our DTOs, a Collection, an Action to handle the creation.
 Now we just need to update our Client itself to make over everything!